Professor

 Research Profile

-Kazuya Watanabe is a Professor at the Department of Chemistry, Molecular Spectroscopy Lab.
-His research focuses on ultrafast spectroscopy of condensed matter, particularly on dynamics at surfaces and interfaces and optoelectronic properties of molecular assemblies.
-He is particularly interested in non-adiabatic dynamics induced by hot electrons on metal surfaces, including energy and charge transfer on ultrafast time scales.
-Actual target systems range from simple molecular adsorbates on metal surfaces under ultra-high vacuum conditions to organic semiconductor films fabricated using vacuum vapor deposition.
-To this end, Watanabe is using optical nonlinear spectroscopic methods to probe elementary excitations at interfaces, focusing on second-harmonic and sum-frequency generation spectroscopy together with conventional pump-probe methods.
-He is also developing novel spectroscopic techniques to allow the investigation of rare events at surfaces and interfaces.
+Kazuya Watanabe is a Professor in the Department of Chemistry, Molecular Spectroscopy Laboratory.
+His research focuses on ultrafast spectroscopy of condensed matter, in particular surface and interfacial dynamics and optoelectronic properties of molecular assemblies.
+Actual target systems range from simple molecular adsorbates on metal surfaces under ultra-high vacuum conditions to organic semiconductor films prepared by vacuum evaporation.
+Watanabe uses optical nonlinear spectroscopic methods to probe elementary excitations at interfaces, focusing on second-harmonic and sum-frequency generation spectroscopy together with conventional pump-probe methods.
+He is also developing novel spectroscopic techniques to study rare events at surfaces and interfaces.

 Scientific Background

-Kazuya Watanabe studied and obtained his M.Sc. degree in applied physics at the Osaka University, Japan, in 1994.
-In 1997, Watanabe obtained his Ph.D. from the same university under the supervision of Professor Hiroshi Masuhara.
-His dissertation focused on the transient absorption spectroscopy study of ultrafast exciton and charge carrier dynamics of organic solids.
-In 1997, Watanabe was appointed as an Assistant Professor at the Institute for Molecular Science (IMS) in Okazaki, Japan, with Professor Yoshiyasu Matsumoto, where he joined the field of surface sciences and began developing a time-resolved technique for well-defined surfaces under ultra-high vacuum conditions.
-In 1999, Watanabe moved to the Graduate University for Advanced Studies in Hayama, Japan, where he worked on ultrafast dynamics of surfaces and succeeded in observing coherent nuclear motions of surface monolayer adsorbates.
-In 2004, Watanabe returned to the IMS with Professor Matsumoto and worked on sum-frequency generation spectroscopy with time-resolved fashion.
-In 2007, he moved to the Kyoto University, Japan, where he was appointed as an Associate Professor, and then became a Professor in 2019.
+Kazuya Watanabe studied at Osaka University, Japan, where he received his M.Sc. degree in Applied Physics in 1994.
+In 1997, Watanabe received his Ph.D. degree from the same university under the supervision of Professor Hiroshi Masuhara.
+His thesis focused on the transient absorption spectroscopy study of ultrafast exciton and carrier dynamics of organic solids.
+In 1997, Watanabe was appointed as an Assistant Professor at the Institute for Molecular Science (IMS) in Okazaki, Japan, with Professor Yoshiyasu Matsumoto, where he joined the surface science group and began to develop a time-resolved technique for well-defined surfaces under ultra-high vacuum conditions.
+In 1999, Watanabe moved to the Graduate University for Advanced Studies in Hayama, Japan, where he worked on the ultrafast dynamics of surfaces and succeeded in observing coherent nuclear motions of surface monolayer adsorbates.
+In 2004, Watanabe returned to the IMS and worked on time-resolved sum-frequency generation spectroscopy.
+In 2007, he moved to Kyoto University, Japan, where he was appointed as an associate professor and became a professor in 2019.